openvinotoolkit/open_model_zoo/demos/colorization_demo/python/README.md

 ## How It Works

-On the start-up, the application reads command-line parameters and loads one network to the Inference Engine for execution.
+On startup, the application reads command-line parameters and loads one network to the Inference Engine for execution.
 Once the program receives an image, it performs the following steps:

 1. Converts the frame into the LAB color space.
 2. Uses the L-channel to predict A and B channels.